-There are times even better than Christmas – like the day that you get your tax refund check.
-But unlike Christmas, you never know when that exact day will come.
+There are times even better than Christmas — like the day you get your tax refund.
+But unlike Christmas, you never know precisely when tax refund day will come.

 Tax Refund Status & Tracking

-Taxpayers who have a tax deficit or who owe taxes will usually wait until the tax filing deadline to send the required payment, but those of us who are expecting a refund want it now.
-The IRS has anticipated this strong desire and created two tools to help those of us who are compulsively checking our mailboxes twice a day to see if the refund has arrived.
+Taxpayers who owe money to the IRS usually wait until the tax filing deadline to send their payment, but those who are expecting a refund want it now.
+The IRS knows you’re eager and created two tools to help keep you from compulsively checking your mailbox each a day.

-The second tool is a webpage created by the IRS called, Where’s My Refund?
-Just enter your social security number, filing status, and amount of your refund, and the IRS will tell you the date that you will see your check or direct deposit.
-It is important to know that the refund arrival estimates are updated every Wednesday and you must wait at least 72 hours after filing to check on the status of your refund.
+The second tool is a page on the IRS website called Where’s My Refund?
+Just enter your Social Security number, filing status, and the amount of your refund, and the IRS will let you know when you can expect to receive your check or direct deposit.

-5 Factors Affecting the Speed of Your Tax Refund
+5 Ways to Speed Up Your Tax Refund

 1. Be Organized

-It all starts with how quickly and error-free you file your taxes.
-Keep all of your tax documents, including your W-2 forms, 1099 forms, and deduction statements, in one place so that they are easy to find when you are ready to file.
-There is nothing worse than filing delays caused by your own personal filing system.
+Keep all your tax documents — including your W-2 forms, 1099 forms, and deduction statements — in one place so they’re easy to find when you’re ready to file.
+There’s nothing worse than filing delays caused by your filing system.